WillemSleegers/tidystats/README.md

 ```

 This results in a .json file that contains all the statistics from the three
 models.
-If you want to see what this file looks like, you can download it [here](https://github.com/WillemSleegers/tidystats/blob/master/docs/tests/example.json).
+If you want to see what this file looks like, you can inspect it [here](https://github.com/WillemSleegers/tidystats/blob/master/docs/tests/example.json).

 ## Reporting statistics